boidushya/blog.boidu.dev/blogs/better-lyrics.md

 ## The aftermath

 I let the extension do its thing for a few days, and I was getting more and more users.
-I was getting feedback from users and I was able to fix bugs and add features quickly.
+I was getting feedback from them and the "fix bugs, add features" cycle was picking up pace.
 Meanwhile I made two posts on Reddit - one on [r/youtubemusic](https://www.reddit.com/r/YoutubeMusic/comments/1db1j6a/introducing_better_lyrics_enhance_your_youtube/) and another on [r/webdev](https://www.reddit.com/r/webdev/comments/1dran79/i_built_a_browser_extension_for_youtube_music/).
 I also launched it on [Product Hunt](https://www.producthunt.com/posts/better-lyrics).